Unity-Technologies/com.unity.cinemachine/Documentation~/CinemachineBodyOrbitalTransposer.md

 If you attach an input controller to the __Orbital Transposer__, then the player can also control the camera.
 This allows the player to move the camera to any spot on an orbit around the target.
 Configure the __Orbital Transposer__ to take its input from any axis that you set up in the [Input Manager](https://docs.unity3d.com/Manual/class-InputManager.html).
 Or control the value directly using a custom input system.

-__Orbital Transposer __optionally automatically re-centers the camera.
+__Orbital Transposer__ optionally re-centers the camera automatically.
 When __Recenter To Target Heading__ is checked, Orbital Transposer automatically moves the camera back to the target heading.
 You can specify the length of time to wait after it has detected no user input and the speed of the recentering.

 ![Orbital Transposer](images/CinemachineOrbitalTransposer.png)